 Parent/guardian will receive a copy of the student discipline policy within 15 days after school begins or when the student enrolls if enrollment occurs after the beginning of the school term.
-Within the first week of school the students will be helped to understand the contents of the discipline policy.
+Within the first week of school the student discipline policy and description of prohibited conduct will be reviewed with the students.
 Students will be required to sign a receipt for the handbook.